JamesABaker/Protein_sequence_to_output_box/readme.md

  - Quick for light tasks.
  - No real need for downtime - there are no server-side caches or file clogs to deal with.
  - No issues with multi user access.
+ - Code is openly readable.

 ### Cons

  - Gets slow on longer scripts.
  - Relies on client computer specifications.
  - `javascript` is notoriously difficult to debug.
+ - Code is openly readable.